Euphorbia gariepina subsp. gariepina

 Photographer: Judd Kirkel Welwitch

-The habitat of Euphoria gariepina subsp. gariepina is arid land close to the Gariep River in the Richtersveld and Bushmanland to the east of it.
-The many branched stems hold resources for the long uncomfortable waiting seasons when rest and preparation are the only options.
-When respite with its signal for action comes in the form of rain and more forgiving temperatures, a vigorous response follows from each plant that lived through the hardship intact: Strong growth, flowering, seeding and dispersal of each seed into its own randomly determined percentage game of survival, is acted out annually in the timeless drama of life.
+The many branched stems hold resources for the long uncomfortable waiting seasons when rest and preparation are the only options on the land where these plants live.
+When respite with its signal for action finally comes in the form of rain, accompanied by more forgiving temperatures, the most vigorous response follows from the plants that lived through past hardship.
+Strong growth, flowering, seeding and dispersal of seeds into sometimes surmountable conditions is the best to expect during the next annual round in the timeless drama of life.